 Type: Fan and heatsink | Compatibility: Intel LGA 1156/1155/1151; AMD AM2/AM2+/AM3/FM1/FM2 | Rotation frequency: Up to 2500 RPM | Noise volume: 14.8dbA – 23.6dbA | Dimensions (W x D x H): 206 x 184 x 37mm | Weight: 1.03 pounds (0.47kg)

-Noctua is an Austrian manufacturer that does one thing, and one thing only: make CPU coolers and fans.
-What this means is that while the Noctua NH-L9 is tiny, it is still capable of insane cooling with no compromises.
+Noctua is an Austrian manufacturer that does one thing, and one thing only: make the best CPU coolers and fans.
+What this means is that even though the Noctua NH-L9 is tiny, it is still more than capable of insane cooling with no compromises.
 This is a fantastic cooler for anyone with a smaller build, or even if you’re using a ton of large components, and you’re not comfortable with liquid cooling.

 Best CPU liquid-cooler

 Type: Liquid cooling system | Compatibility: Intel 2011 – 2066; AMD AM2 – AM4 | Rotation frequency: Up to 2,400 | Noise volume: 44dBA | Dimensions (W x D x H): 315 x 143 x 29mm | Weight: 4.4 pounds (1.98kg)